Omni Calculator logo

 ma=μmga=μg\begin{split} m a &= \mu m g \\ a &= \mu g \end{split}

 First, choose the type of sled you are using.
 This is extremely important!
 The type of material and the quality of the snow affect the ride a lot.
-For example, metal goes faster than every other common material in use for sleds.
-Teflon (the polymer used in non-stick pans) is a runner-up, but is not really common!
+For example, metal goes faster than every other common material used for sleds.
+Teflon (the polymer used in non-stick pans) is a runner-up, but it is not really common!

 As for the snow, sledding on fresh, fluffy snow is not the best for a fast ride.
 Snow that is compact and a little wet makes for the fastest descents.